Angkor Wat Part 2: The sacred citadel of the god-kings

 Nevertheless, what we have today centuries later, are stunning architectural masterpieces of Khmer's true master builders.
 Temples like Angkor Wat have stood the test of time.
 It is the earthly representation of Mount Meru, the abode of ancient gods.
 It towers are shaped like lotus flowers ascending one upon the other as if reaching for the heavens.
 More importantly, Angkor Wat has always remained the heart and soul of Cambodia and a source of fierce national pride, appearing on its national flag and currency.

 Visiting the temples of this once great empire left me in awe of their ancient builders – master architects, chief engineers, stonemasons, sculptors, artists and all who had worked in unison to complete these megalithic wonders.
 Their skill, passion and dedication spoke volumes when I roamed the halls and corridors of Angkor Wat, Bayon, Ta Keo, Ta Prohm and Banteay Srei.
-You cannot help but ponder if any of their skills and technical know-how have managed to be handed down through generations, or are they lost forever.
+You cannot help but wonder if any of their skills and technical know-how have managed to be handed down through generations, or are they lost forever.